tgquintela/tgquintela.github.io/_notes/marketing_intelligence.md

 ---
-title: "# Marketing intelligence
-"
+title: "Marketing intelligence"
 collection: notes
+order_item: 176
 permalink: /notes/marketing_intelligence
 date: 2016-06-01
+Tags:
+  - Marketing
+  - Business
 ---

-# Marketing intelligence

-2016-06-01

 'Marketing intelligence (MI) is the everyday information relevant to a company’s markets, gathered and analyzed specifically for the purpose of accurate and confident decision-making in determining market opportunity, market penetration strategy, and market development metrics.
 Marketing intelligence is necessary when entering a foreign market.